 There were procedures in place for the prevention and control of infection.
 All areas appeared clean.
-However, there was some worn paint on walls and woodwork in some areas, particularly on the woodwork in the hallway, one of the residents bedrooms and the staff office.
-In addition, the surface of some of the presses in the kitchen was broken, for example the bin press and the flooring in one of the bedrooms was worn.
+However, there was some worn paint on walls and woodwork in some areas, floor and wall tiles and grouting in a downstairs toilet and upstairs ensuite shower were worn in areas and the surface of some of the presses in the kitchen were broken.
 This meant that these areas were more difficult to effectively clean from an infection control perspective.
 The provider had completed risk assessments and put a COVID-19 contingency plan in place which was in line with the national guidance.
 A cleaning schedule was in place which was overseen by the person in charge.
 Sufficient facilities and posters for hand hygiene were observed.
 There were adequate arrangements in place for the disposal of waste.
-Specific training in relation to COVID-19, proper use of personal protective equipment and effective hand hygiene had been provided for staff.
-Disposable medical grade face masks were being used by staff whilst in close contact with residents, in line with national guidance.
+Specific training in relation to infection control had been provided for staff.